porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-coding/angular.md

 export class AppComponent {}
 ```

-Be aware, that you still have to set the component name without the prefix as an
-attribute, else you might get unexpected results in some edge cases.

 You can even add more prefixes with the `PrefixService`:
 ```tsx
 import { BrowserModule } from '@angular/platform-browser';